katanachan/BKIDynamicSemanticMapping/README.md

 ### Data

 **Gazebo Simulator**: I store the data collected from a Gazebo simulation environment in the form of a custom point cloud structure with 7 fields: X, Y, Z, VX, VY, VZ & L, where the first three are positional information with respect to the robot frame, the next three fields are the egomotion-compensated scene flow fand the last field is the semantic label.
 Data is collected with a block laser scanner and filtered with passthrough filters to remove NaNs.
-Please download data from this link(TODO) to get pointclouds in **".pcd"** format.
+Please download data from this [link](https://drive.google.com/file/d/1jg9-P6cRnjl-O4QB0-2QpK5G8e0gZpLW/view?usp=sharing) to get pointclouds in **".pcd"** format.

 **SemanticKITTI dataset**: The SemanticKITTI dataset can be downloaded from https://semantickitti.org.
 The data is provided in the correct format and can be downloaded from this link(TODO).
 Additionally, in the **predictions** folder, you can also find the corresponding scene flow information for each scan in **".bin"** format.